mactul/powermake/documentation.md

 When this is possible, PowerMake tries to translate C/C++/AS/ASM/LD flags.

-Only the most common flags are known and therefore translated by PowerMake.
+The most common flags (see the list below) are translated by PowerMake across compilers.
+For example, `-Wall` is translated into `/W3` under MSVC.
-For all flags that PowerMake is able to translate, PowerMake will check at runtime if the flag is compatible with your compiler and if not, the flag will be removed, a warning will be displayed, but the compilation will not be aborted.
+The flags are translated from the GCC/Clang syntax to the syntax of the other compilers, never the opposite.

+All other flags are checked by PowerMake at runtime.
+If the compiler doesn't support the flag, the flag is removed and PowerMake emits a yellow warning, so you can verify it was not an important flag.

+> [!IMPORTANT]
+> flags are checked one by one, so if you naively write `config.add_flags("-isystem", "/usr/local/include/")`, `-isystem` will be removed because alone it makes no sense and `/usr/local/include/` will be removed for the same reason.
+> To prevent that, you can group flags together with a tuple, so they will be checked together.
+> For example:
+> ```py
+> config.add_flags("-Wall", ("-isystem", "/usr/local/include/"))
+> ```
+> In this example, `-Wall` will be checked alone and `-isystem` and its directory will be checked together.

 > [!TIP]
 > You can disable translation and automatic flag removal for a specific flag by using `powermake.EnforcedFlag`.